OPS-E2E-PPE/VBA-Docs/api/Outlook.PostItem.ShowCategoriesDialog.md

 ---
-title: PostItem.ShowCategoriesDialog Method (Outlook)
+title: PostItem.ShowCategoriesDialog method (Outlook)
 keywords: vbaol11.chm1560
 f1_keywords:
 - vbaol11.chm1560
-ms.prod: outlook
 api_name:
 - Outlook.PostItem.ShowCategoriesDialog
 ms.assetid: 00483040-7c23-e920-3d97-1ac456c25b05
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# PostItem.ShowCategoriesDialog Method (Outlook)
+# PostItem.ShowCategoriesDialog method (Outlook)

 Displays the **Show Categories** dialog box, which allows you to select categories that correspond to the subject of the item.

 ## Syntax

 _expression_. `ShowCategoriesDialog`

-_expression_ A variable that represents a [PostItem](./Outlook.PostItem.md) object.
+_expression_ A variable that represents a [PostItem](Outlook.PostItem.md) object.

 ## Example

 The following Microsoft Visual Basic for Applications (VBA) example creates a new post item, displays the item on the screen, and opens up the **Show Categories** dialog box.

 ```vb